linemanjs/lineman-angular-template/README.md

 4. `lineman run` from 1 terminal window
 5. Edit `config/spec-e2e.js` to comment out the `seleniumServerJar` key and uncomment the `seleniumAddress` key; this will tell protractor to hit the already running selenium server from the next command
 6. `start-selenium` from another terminal window
-7. `lineman grunt-spec-e2e` from another terminal window
+7. `lineman grunt spec-e2e` from another terminal window

 ## Troubleshooting: